Cults (band)

-Cults is an American indie pop band formed in New York City in 2010, comprising multi-instrumentalists Madeline Follin and Brian Oblivion.
+Cults is an American indie pop band formed in New York City in 2010, comprising multi-instrumentalists Madeline Follin (born 1988) and Brian Oblivion (born 1989).
 The band first rose to prominence after the release of their debut extended play, Cults 7" (2010), which was released on their Bandcamp page.
 They signed with English singer Lily Allen's record label In the Name Of, an imprint of Sony Music, to release their eponymous debut studio album (2011).
 Their song "Bad Things" was sampled by American rapper J. Cole for his 2013 single "She Knows", on which they were credited as featured artists.

-The band has since released another four albums: Static (2013), Offering (2017), Host (2020) and To The Ghosts (2024), as well as an EP: Motels (2018).
+The band has since released another four albums: Static (2013), Offering (2017), Host (2020) and To the Ghosts (2024), as well as an EP, Motels (2018).

 History

 Cults was formed in 2010 while guitarist Brian Oblivion and singer Madeline Follin, both from San Diego, were students in New York City.
 Oblivion went to New York University to study documentary cinema, while Follin went to The New School.
 Follin had previously recorded with punk band Youth Gone Mad on the album Touching Cloth.
 The name Cults was inspired by the Heaven's Gate cult from San Diego, California, where Follin and Oblivion grew up.

 Cults released an EP on Forrest Family Records, Cults 7", with the track "Go Outside" recorded by Paul Kostabi at Thunderdome Studios, and the album earned the title of "Best New Music" by Pitchfork.
 They toured supporting The Richie Follin's Band with overlapping members for six months before signing to ITNO/Sony.
 Their song "Go Outside" had a music video which starred Emma Roberts and Dave Franco.
 Another music video for the song featured the band intercut with footage of Jim Jones and Jonestown.